puma/puma/README.md

   gem 'localhost'
 end

-# Alternatively, you can require the gem in config.ru:

-# Require it implicitly using bundler
+# And require it implicitly using bundler
 require "bundler"
 Bundler.require(:default, ENV["RACK_ENV"].to_sym)

-# Or require it explicitly
+# Alternatively, you can require the gem in config.ru:
 require './app'
 require 'localhost'
 run Sinatra::Application